 The national postal service, Poczta Polska, is planning to undertake a major modernization of its IT systems, transitioning from outdated software to a new platform that supports logistics, customer service, and financial operations.
 This shift will enable the company to improve package tracking, streamline internal processes, and enhance overall service delivery in response to the growing demand for e-commerce deliveries.
 The main aim?
 Removing bureaucracy, that has been stopping Poczta Polska from growth and getting rid of long-term technological debt generated by over 20-years old systems.

-Legacy systems and the skill gap: the COBOL dilemma in banking
+Legacy technologies and the skill gap: the COBOL dilemma in banking

 A notable example of legacy systems fitting the last category is COBOL in banking.
 COBOL is considered legacy technology because it is an outdated programming language developed in the 1960s and still running many legacy systems in the financial infrastructure today.
 These outdated systems pose significant security risks and block growth due to inflexible frameworks and data silos.
 Legacy system integration with modern technologies such as AI or blockchain is literally impossible, and that is a serious roadblock on a path to innovation.